thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-sync.md

     ![]({{ site.baseurl }}/images/sync.png "Table sync")

-The status of the sync appears in the Last Synced column and refreshes to indicate when the sync was completed.
+The status of the sync appears in the _Last synced_ column and refreshes to indicate when the sync was completed.

 ### Scheduling sync